 On December 1, 1875, the young couple married.
-During their marriage, their devotion to each other and commitment to their family was evident.
+During their marriage, their devotion to each other and commitment to their family were evident.
 After fifteen years of marriage and becoming parents to six children, Patrick and Mary agreed it was time to build a larger residence.
 Consequently, the Mansion was established on their property at the corner of Center and Marion Streets.
 While residing there, their family grew three more.
-Moreover, the Haleys were proud of their land in St. Patrick’s neighborhood located west of the Des Plaines River and the city’s business center.
+Moreover, the Haleys were proud of their land in St. Patrick’s neighborhood, located west of the Des Plaines River and the city’s business center.

 Prestigious families were known to build homes along Center Street on the bluff overlooking the city of Joliet.
 Haley contacted architect Frank Shaver Allen to design their dream mansion.